2025 ATO Changes for Non-Resident Capital Gains Tax (CGT)

 Here’s how it works:

-• If, just before a CGT event takes place, a taxpayer is recognised as a foreign resident (or acts as the trustee of a foreign trust), and the CGT event relates to an asset considered non-TAP, the taxpayer can overlook the resulting capital gain (or capital loss) from that specific CGT event.
+- If, just before a CGT event takes place, a taxpayer is recognised as a foreign resident (or acts as the trustee of a foreign trust), and the CGT event relates to an asset considered non-TAP, the taxpayer can overlook the resulting capital gain (or capital loss) from that specific CGT event.
+However, with the 2025 changes, this exemption will be significantly narrowed as the CGT regime expands to include a broader range of assets beyond the traditional definition of TAP.

 However, it’s important to highlight the Australian Taxation Office (ATO) has clarified that these rules don’t lead to the disregard of a capital gain for a foreign resident beneficiary tied to a resident discretionary trust.
 This applies both from the trustee’s viewpoint and the beneficiary’s.
 This is because the exemption doesn’t hold at the trustee level if the trust is recognised as an Australian resident trust.